-The length of time the bottle of syrup will be good is largely dependent on the brand, preservatives, and production, but most commercial brands produce chocolate syrups that will last for at least a year or two.
+The time the bottle of syrup will be good largely depends on the brand, preservatives, and production, but most commercial brands produce chocolate syrups that will last for at least a year or two.

-If your chocolate syrup is about to expire and you want to preserve it for longer, freezing is an option.
-To do this, you would need to transfer the chocolate syrup into a container, release any excess air, and place it in your freezer.
+Freezing is an option if your chocolate syrup is about to expire and you want to preserve it for longer.
+To do this, you need to transfer the chocolate syrup into a container, release any excess air, and place it in your freezer.

-Frozen syrup will need to thaw in your refrigerator and then be heated afterwards for best results.
+Frozen syrup will need to thaw in your refrigerator and then heated afterward for best results.
 This method of freezing is not recommended unless necessary, as it will reduce the quality of the taste and texture.

 What Happens When Chocolate Syrup Goes Bad?

-Using chocolate syrup that has expired may not have any significant health consequences, though you may find the quality lacking.
+Using expired chocolate syrup may not have any significant health consequences, though you may find the quality lacking.
 Chocolate syrup can lose its flavor and consistency when it goes beyond its expiration date.

 Contaminants can get into a bottle of chocolate syrup, causing spoilage.
 If you are uncertain if a chocolate syrup has gone bad, pay attention to its smell, appearance, and texture.

 Chocolate syrup that has gone bad can develop mold, and if this has occurred, it should certainly be thrown out.
 If the syrup has an odd smell, it has likely gone bad and should be disposed of.

 Any noticeable changes in texture may indicate the chocolate syrup should not be consumed.
 This could include clumping, separation, or excessive thickness to its viscosity.